cz2r/CompSciCasino/README.md

 ## How to Run

 ### Prerequisites
-- Java Development Kit (JDK) 25 or higher
+- Java Development Kit (JDK) 14 or higher, 25 recommended
 - Command line terminal or Java IDE

 ### Running the Application